Pharmacists, Help People Stop Snoring!

 Drop us an email [firstname.lastname@example.org] and we can setup a time that suits us both.

 Look forward to speaking with you.

 Tel: 01235 364121

 Obstructive Sleep Apnoea

-Within the context of concurrent cardiovascular, obesity and T2DM epidemics, it might perhaps be forgivable to consider ‘snoring’, an irrelevance.
+There is little, if any, evidence to support OTC ‘snoring’ products place on the market.
+But within the context of concurrent cardiovascular, obesity and T2DM epidemics, it might perhaps be forgivable to consider ‘snoring’, an irrelevance.

 However, when you appreciate that metabolic syndrome is exacerbated by obstructive sleep apnoea (OSA)1 – a symptom of which is snoring, you may wish to reconsider.

 Indeed, snoring without OSA is far from benign.